 Aviation specific course descriptions are available here.
 You may view additional course descriptions in the current MSU catalog

-The flight training curriculum is designed to take 2 years to complete.
+The flight training curriculum is designed to take 2 years to complete if a student is enrolled full-time and not concurrently enrolled in another degree.
 Students who follow the recommended flight training schedule should complete their Private Pilot’s certificate by the end of the first semester and the Instrument Rating by the end of the second semester.
 Flight training for the Commercial Certificate is covered in the second year of the program.

 Yes.
 Hours logged with a certified flight instructor do count toward the total hours required through Gallatin College.
 These hours will be evaluated on a case by case basis.

-In order to register for classes, an FAA medical certificate as well as funding sources must be secured.
-At this point, students should contact the GC Aviation Department or GC Aviation Program Advisor, Nicole Berg, to be added to the interest list or register for courses.
+2) After applying, please contact the GC Aviation Department or GC Aviation Program Advisor, Nicole Berg, to be added to the interest list.
+Once admitted to the program, you will receive information on how to register for courses.